pdjr-archive/pdjr-kicad-nmea2000-common/README.md

 ### Power supply

-A TMR-2-2211 DC-DC converter takes bus power from NET-S/NET-C and outputs a 5VDC 400mA supply for the PCB.
-The converter power supply input is protected by a 0.25A self-resetting polymer fuse (selected on the assumption of a 12VDC bus voltage).
+A TMR-2-2411 DC-DC converter takes bus power from NET-S/NET-C and outputs a 5VDC 400mA supply for the PCB.

+The converter power supply input is protected by a 0.25A self-resetting polymer fuse selected on the assumption of a 12VDC bus voltage.

 Output from the converter is filtered through a smooting capacitor.

 ### CAN interface